 Gave 4-fold to follow Jesus.

 It’s just the idea about what he did.
 He must have been a good businessman.
 He took one hundred dollars from these people and he gave four hundred dollars back.
 How do you do that?
 You have to have pretty good mathematics.
 He did it.
 He, of course, was a total unbeliever.
 He wasn’t even interested in spiritual things for a long time in his life.
 He had probably gotten disappointed with things and that’s when he began to think, “There must be something else, there must be something better.
 I’m going try to see this Jesus for myself.
 See who he is and hear what he has to say.”
 Jesus did come, “Zaccheus, you know, I just had a fantastic idea.
 In about 30 minutes it will be tea time.
 I would like to have tea in your house.
 I’m tired.
 I know you have a very nice soft couch.
 I want to sit in your house to have some tea.”
 Zaccheus said, “Oh!”
 It changed his whole life.
 So, Jesus sat on his couch and then He got up and left.
 Zaccheus laid his hand on the couch.
 The place where Jesus had sat was still warm.
 He looked at his wife and said, “Honey, I can’t sit on this couch any longer, let’s sell it.
 We want to be like He is.”
 He wanted to share with people.
 Here we have an example of a man who was greedy, who was a thief.
 Thieves don’t care about how much hurt and pain it causes other people as long as they get it.
 He just took everything he could and then Jesus came.
 The old things passed away, now we have a brand new Zaccheus, a heavenly Zaccheus who has discovered Financial Freedom.
-The big burden of financial bondage had rolled away and Financial Freedom arrived.
+The big ____________of financial bondage had rolled away and Financial Freedom arrived.
 By God’s divine principle he could give away four times more than what greed had gotten him.
 Has Financial Freedom come to you?
 Has your burden been rolled away?
 Can you begin to give away four times more than what you have gotten?
 Are you ready to be a financial hero and an example of Financial Freedom?
 Zaccheus was one.
 He is good example to follow.

 VIII.
 The Apostle Paul